Bio 2010 - Microbiology » Summer 2023 » Lecture Exam 1

 Which of the following Infection Stages describes what happens IMMEDIATELY before AND after the prodromal period?

-A. time of infection and recovery
+A. the time of infection and death

 B. appearance of clinical symptoms and death